Frequently asked questions (FAQ)

 Is there any parking at Leicester Fertility Centre?

-There is no specific parking at the hospital for Leicester Fertility Centre patients, however you can park at the NCP car park above Bannatynes Gym, on Welford Road for £5.30 per day.
+There is a multi-storey car park at the Leicester Royal Infirmary (please ensure you leave sufficient time for parking as there are sometimes queues).
+Alternatively, you can park at the NCP car park above Bannatynes Gym, on Welford Road for £5.30 per day.
 You will need to collect instructions and a special ticket to validate your parking from the clinic.
 Please ask at reception for more details

 I don't know if I'm funded by the NHS or if I need to pay privately, how do I find out?